Opinion: Africa must unite to demand stolen art's return | DW | 21.12.2020

 A groundbreaking report in 2018 by Felwine Sarr and Benedicte Savoy estimates that 90% of African artworks and cultural objects such as sculptures, masks, burial objects, jewelry and ritual objects are located outside the African continent.
 In order to facilitate the return of those African looted arts, African governments must take center stage.

-The quest for restitution should be a key agenda in most African countries and key policy guidelines should be developed on how to facilitate this process.
+The quest for restitution should be a key item on the agenda in most African countries and key policy guidelines should be developed on how to facilitate this process.

 In this context, African sub-regional organizations could also play a strong role.